nathantheinventor/open-contest/README-devsetup.md

 # Development Setup

-1. Follow installation instructions.
+1. Follow [installation instructions](README.md) to install open-contest in a Linux or Mac environment.
 Create the db folder in your home directory.

 1. Clone this project (recommended location: your home directory).